 - Monday through Friday (minimum of 2 days/week), 11:30am-4:15pm

 - SLI McLaughlin House Residence, 333 Park St, North Reading, MA

 - Lynch/van Otterloo YMCA, 46 Legs Hill Rd., Marblehead, MA

 - Andover/North Andover YMCA, 165 Haverhill St, Andover, MA

 - Tuesdays & Thursdays, 1:30pm-4:30pm

 - Glen T. McLeod / Cape Ann YMCA, 7 Gloucester Crossing Rd, Gloucester, MA

 - Mondays & Wednesdays, 10:30am-1:30pm

-Neuro-Fit provides long-term fitness solutions to brain injury survivors looking to stay healthy throughout their recovery.
+Neuro-Fit provides long-term fitness solutions to brain injury survivors looking to stay healthy and active throughout their recovery.
 Neuro-Fit Interns work alongside the Neuro-Fit staff to create and implement individualized exercise programs.
 Interns receive rigorous training and education on brain injury in the context of exercise and continuous recovery.
 This position is ideal for students looking to practice and perfect their patient interaction skills while learning useful strategies for graduate school and a future career in the healthcare field.
 Interns will be hands-on, working with participants of the program, demonstrating, and administering exercises from their routines.
 Interns will also complete periodic projects to supplement the learning objectives of the internship.